Quick Facts About the Buying and Selling Marketplace

 RELATED: How Each Automaker Is Responding to Tariffs

 Automakers have absorbed some of the cost of tariffs for a while.
-They might even respond by raising the price of one car to help pay the tariff on another.
+They might even respond by raising the price of one car to help pay for the tariff on another.

 With so much constantly shifting, your best tool for understanding local price changes is the Kelley Blue Book Fair Purchase Price, which we calculate using recent transactions for that car in your area.
 We update each Fair Purchase Price weekly, showing you how tariffs and tariff anxiety are impacting the prices of the specific vehicles you’re shopping for where you live.